Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Methodology

 \section{Methodology}

-In this section, we introduce our proposed PhraseRefer for 3DPAG.
-Firstly, we introduce our baseline in the Sec.~\ref{sec:baseline}.
-In Sec.~\ref{sec:poc}, we demonstrate how PhraseRefer optimizes the phrase-object alignment (POA) maps during the training stage, making the grounding more explainable and effective.
-Finally, in Sec.~\ref{sec:pre-training}, we propose a phrase-specific pre-training strategy, which utilizes the phrase annotations and fine-grained cues, further boosting the performance.
+In this section, we introduce our proposed components for 3DPAG.
+We introduce our baseline in Sec.~\ref{sec:baseline}.
+In Sec.~\ref{sec:poc}, we demonstrate the phrase-object alignment (POA) map optimization, which makes the grounding more fine-grained and effective.
+In Sec.~\ref{sec:pre-training}, we design a phrase-specific pre-training, which utilizes the phrase annotations and fine-grained cues, further boosting the performance.